 This requirement can be met in one of three ways for Vanderbilt University Exchange Visitors:

-- Submitting signed documentation from an English Language school or an academic institution;
+- Submitting signed documentation from an English language school or from the scholar’s current academic institution.

 - A documented interview conducted in English either in-person or by videoconferencing.
-ISSS will need to know the following questions:
+ISSS will need to know the following information: